You ask ‘em. We answer. Here’s the low-down from the top.

-You can follow us on Twitter and Instagram (see links below) or go to our graduate and intern Facebook page where you can drop us a message, see what current grads and interns are up to, and meet grads and interns from your year.
+You can follow us on our social media channels (see links below) or go to our graduate and intern Facebook page where you can drop us a message, see what current grads and interns are up to, and meet grads and interns from your year.
 Meanwhile, we’ll send you lots of info about your first rotation and starting location – and you can ask us any questions you want.
 We also run an annual summer event for all our new grads and interns, so you’ll be able to meet and get to know people before you start.

 We’ll let you know at least two months before your start date (your first rotation will be confirmed at least one month before).
 If you have any questions before then, please contact the future careers team.